jyutzler/Bridge-Systems/system.md

 1NT — (Double) — Redouble = Rescue - weak with a long minor (opener bids 2♣, pass or correct).

-Double of any natural suit bid by the opponents is for penalty.
+Double of any natural suit bid by the opponents at the 2-level is for penalty.

+Double of any natural suit bid by the opponents at the 3-level or higher is for negative, promising at least one major.

 Jacoby Transfers are on over 2♣.